StsteveO/sports-store-ETL/README.md

 ### Bug 1
 - <ins>Bug</ins>: Extracting the raw data via pandas threw and error
-- <ins>Solution</ins>: Python was missing the openpyxl library; `pip install openpyxl`
+- <ins>Solution</ins>: Python was missing the openpyxl package; `pip install openpyxl`

 ### Bug 2
 - <ins>Bug</ins>: Creating a new engine with SQLAlchemy threw and error
-    - <ins>Bug 2b</ins>: Attempting to install the missing psycopg2 library, `pip install psycopg2`, threw another error.
+    - <ins>Bug 2b</ins>: Attempting to install the missing psycopg2 package, `pip install psycopg2`, threw another error.
 This is because psycopg2 requires pg_config from the PostgreSQL development files to be installed in my system.
 - <ins>Solution</ins>: Install the binary package psycopg2-binary which does not require compiling; `pip install psycopg2-binary`